Pumpkin Muffins With Streusel

 Preheat oven to 350 degrees.

-Spray non-stick baking spray onto two regular-size 12 count muffin pans.
+Spray non-stick baking spray onto two regular-size 12 count muffin pans or line with cupcake liners.

 In a large mixing bowl, stir together dry ingredients of flour, baking powder, baking soda, salt, spices, and sugar.

-In a medium bowl stir together wet ingredients of eggs, pumpkin, butter, and orange rind.
+In a medium bowl stir together wet ingredients of eggs, pumpkin, butter, and orange zest.

 Make a well in the middle of the dry ingredients and pour wet ingredients into it.